dblock/code.dblock.org/_posts/2016/2016-03-25-a-directory-structure-for-oss-and-work-github-clones.markdown

 tags: [git, github, open-source, shell]
 comments: true
 ---
 I have thousands of Github clones on my computer.
 You might also know that I have a massive OCD for organizing things.
 I organize my personal documents by year, going back to 1994 and photos by date.
-I freak out if there're too many top level folders.
+I freak out if there are too many top level folders.

 Most people `git clone` a repo (eg. `grape`), then `git clone` their forks into another folder (eg. `grape2`), which makes a huge mess and makes me nervous.